jillies/ccbdc-framework/readme/feedback-messages.md

 	</div>
 </div>
 ```

+Do bear in mind that the icon in the message is customizable only from [Material Design](https://material.io/icons/) icons, only for the default message.
+All other types of messages come with it's own icon by default.

 Feedback messages can also be dismissable - to use this option, just add a .with--close class to .feedback--message, and a close button:
 ```HTML